dhruvroytalukdar/IITK-CS670/Assignment2/README.md

 - **num_dpfs**: The number of DPF instances to generate and test.

+- **verbose**: 1 to show additional information and 0 to hide additional information

 For each DPF:

 - Randomly select a target_index and target_value.